oleksandr-romashko/goit-pythonweb-hw-04/README.md

 ## 🤝 How to Contribute

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

+## 💡 Contributing

+Ideas, bugs, or feature requests?
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you'd like to change.

 ## 📄 License